Niue Star

-The Niue Star is a weekly Niuean newspaper, founded in 1993.
+The Niue Star is a monthly (previously weekly) Niuean newspaper, founded on 11 June 1993.
 It is Niue's only newspaper.
-Its founder, owner, editor, journalist and photographer is Michael Jackson.
-The newspaper is distributed in Niue, New Zealand and Australia, and has a circulation of 800.
+Its founder, owner, editor, journalist and photographer is and has always been Michael Jackson.
+The newspaper is distributed in Niue, New Zealand and previously Australia, and had a circulation of 800 in 2005, which had dropped to 200 by the time of its 30th anniversary in 2023.
 It is a bilingual newspaper, published both in English and in Niuean.
+In 2023, about a quarter of its content was written in English and about three quarters in Niuean.

 History

 The Niue Star was founded with the assistance of AESOPS, which provided Jackson with equipment including a computer, a digital camera and a printing press.
 It also provided Jackson with a journalism course.
 The latter had previously worked as publisher of the now-defunct government newspaper Tohi Tala Niue, but set up the private Niue Star as his own initiative.

 The Star was originally printed in Alofi, until its main office and printing shop were destroyed by Cyclone Heta in 2004.
 It then moved to Auckland.